A Brave New (Online) World

 Smart(phone) Kids living in the Disinformation Age

 Younger generations are navigating a very expansive (and sometimes perilous) online world.
-It is a key skill to decern and evaluate the quality of information they are consuming as it pertains to making informed decisions.
+It is a key skill to discern and evaluate the quality of information they are consuming as it pertains to making informed decisions.
 Today’s biggest existential threats all have valid and invalid information surrounding them which makes engaging in discourse more difficult than ever.

 Negating Netizen Nonsense